g-gonzo/BlackJack21/README.md

 2. Locate the .sln file with visual studio.
 3. ‘Click’ on it and It should launch.
 ## Credits
-Special thanks to [Darren Kuefner]( https://www.linkedin.com/in/darren-kuefner/) developer, sherpa and mentor.
+Special thanks to [Darren Kuefner]( https://www.linkedin.com/in/darren-kuefner/) developer, coding sherpa and mentor.
 ## License
 It probably doesn’t need any kind of licensing, but in keeping with GitHub’s preferred practices and recommendations.
 I have placed this under the provisions and guidelines of an MIT License.
 MIT © [Gilbert Gonzales]()